rbgvictoria/keybase_model/docs/processing-key-files.md

 </caption>

-Reticulations are created when multiple leads lead to the same couplet.
+Reticulations are created when multiple leads go to the same couplet.
 Reticulations do no harm but, if ignored, lead to a different key than the user expects, so we need to catch them and deal with them properly.

 There are two ways of dealing with reticulations.
 One is repeating the subgraph as many times as needed to repair the tree structure (**figure 13**).
-This is what KeyBase is doing now and is the same as not dealing with reticulations.
+This is what KeyBase does now and is the same as not dealing with reticulations.

 ![](./media/indented-key-reticulation-resolved.drawio.svg)